Kharmico/SIRS1718G15/README.md

 -Execute the project: mvn exec:java

+You should have the common package installed in your system before coding or running the project:

+mvn clean; mvn compile; mvn package

 Before launching a client, you should be launching the server, these are the example commands: